How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Grace Period No statutory grace period

-Landlord Notice (Month-to-Month) 30 days written notice by either party (ORC § 5321.17)
+Landlord Notice (Month-to-Month) 30 days Either party may terminate under ORC § 5321.17.

 Tenant Notice (Month-to-Month) 30 days